betajippity/betajippity.github.io/_posts/2021-07-31-porting-takua-to-arm-pt2.md

 Now that we have a better understanding of what Rosetta 2 is actually doing under the hood and how good the translated arm64 code is compared with natively compiled arm64 code, how does Rosetta 2 actually perform in the real world?
 I compared Takua Renderer running as native arm64 code versus as x86-64 code running through Rosetta 2 on four different scenes, and generally running through Rosetta 2 yielded about 65% to 70% of the performance of running as native arm64 code.
 The results section at the end of this post contains the detailed numbers and data.
-Generally, I'm very impressed with this amount of performance for emulating x86-64 code on an arm64 processor, especially when considering that with high-performance code like Takua Renderer, Rosetta 2 has basically zero opportunities to provide additional performance by calling into native system frameworks.
+Generally, I'm very impressed with this amount of performance for emulating x86-64 code on an arm64 processor, especially when considering that with high-performance code like Takua Renderer, Rosetta 2 has close to zero opportunities to provide additional performance by calling into native system frameworks.
 As can be seen in the [data in the results section](#perftesting), even more impressive is the fact that even running at 70% of native speed, x86-64 Takua Renderer running on the M1 chip through Rosetta 2 is often on-par with or _even faster_ than x86-64 Takua Renderer running natively on a contemporaneous current-generation 2019 16-inch MacBook Pro with a 6-core Intel Core i7-9750H processor!

 **TSO Memory Ordering on the M1 Processor**